ioBanker/bitshares-ui/app/help/en/dex/trading.md

 ### Scaled orders

-Limit Order can be switched to scaled orders.
+Limit order can be switched to scaled orders.
 It allows to place multiple orders with the same distance in a certain price range.